 Honeoye: A New York release.
 Generally early ripening.
 High yielding.
-Large, very attractive fruit with firm flesh, but flavor may be tart or flat.
+Large, very attractive fruit with firm flesh, but the flavor may be tart or flat.
 Plants are vigorous and produce many runners.
 Beds can have good longevity if soils are well-drained.
 Susceptible to red stele and no known resistance to verticillium.

 Cavendish: From Nova Scotia.
 Productive.
 Large, firm fruit with good flavor, but with an uneven ripening habit.
 Plants are moderately vigorous.
 Resistant to red stele and verticillium.

 Mira: A recent release from Nova Scotia.
 Large, light-red fruit with good quality.
 Plants have high yield potential and are vigorous with some resistance to red stele root rot and leaf diseases.

 Brunswick: From Nova Scotia.
 Medium to large blocky fruit, attractive, dark red.
 Somewhat tender, and may be tart if not picked fully ripe.
 Very high yielding.
 Plants are vigorous with some resistance to red stele.